IIIF/api/source/api/presentation/2.0/index.md

 }
 {% endhighlight %}

-If the layer's URI is dereferenced, the annotation list resources are given in an `other_content` property in the same way as a canvas.
+If the layer's URI is dereferenced, the annotation list resources are given in an `otherContent` property in the same way as a canvas.

 {% highlight json %}
 {